gugolple/advent_of_code/2022/README.md

-# Advent code of 2022
+# Advent code of 2022 in Rust

-This is my small repo just solving the challenges in rust.
+This is me just solving the challenges in rust.
 A lot of fun!.

+In this is also an experiment with the capabilities of utilities like docker/podman for managing the compilation of code, that were quite satisfactory.

 # Execution